 In my Introduction to Computer Assisted Poetry, I shared some ideas on using computers and random selection of letters and words and parts of speech to assist with making poems.
 In this article, I will show a general approach that I take to introduce more randomness, and vary the number of lines in the poem, the number of words in each line, and the parts of speech each word is in the poem.
 As usual, it is never a "press the button and you're done" type of thing, but more a "press a button, maybe a few times until you see something you like, then edit, edit, and edit" type of thing.
 That is, it is computer assisted, with the computer serving as a tool for creating interesting combinations of structure and word choices that you may not have considered.
+Of the poems that I've written, which can be found here, many of them use randomness and other computer poetry ideas and methods.

 Consider the following screenshot from Excel